 They were printed to A3 on matt paper so there was less risk of reflection when placed behind the subject, especially if a mirror or flashgun was to be used to expose the image.

-If you’re not shooting with your own background, it’s important to pay attention to what’s in the background of the image, and a subtle change to your camera position can make a big difference to how your image looks.
+If you’re not shooting with your own background, it’s important to pay attention to what’s in the background of the image.
+A subtle change to your camera position can make a big difference to how your image looks.

 With small but lively subjects like butterflies, it can be difficult getting close enough to them for frame-filling macro photography shots.